 Children are born with a natural immunity to certain infections.
 Antibodies pass through the mother's placenta to the fetus before birth, protecting the baby from infection.
 Breast-fed babies continue to receive antibodies from their mothers' breast milk.
-However, this natural immunity eventually wears off, usually within the first year of life.
+However, this natural immunity eventually wears off, usually within the first 6 months of life, and the protection is imperfect for many diseases.

 In the past, a number of serious childhood diseases reached epidemic proportions, claiming thousands of lives and often leaving children with lasting mental or physical problems.
 Vaccines can now prevent many of these diseases.
 Vaccines work by introducing modified versions of viruses and bacteria into the body.
 They don't cause disease but the body still produces antibodies to fight it.
 These antibodies remain in the body to identify and fight the virus or bacteria in the future.
 Immunization often provides people with lifetime protection against once-common diseases.